gpgthb1/test/README.md

 Todo:
+1. Get the sample report from Srikanth
+Get the SMTP information from Ramya
+Check consumer map is null or not based on the show the message as report generation is success or not Check the files exist or not.if the files not exist then only create them Convert strings to JSON object
+Add regression flag and do the required changes
+Kill the application after completion of the report Implement logger and exception handling for kafka related projects No code walkthrough about the application
+Read the Jsons from property files
+Convert JSON string to JSON object
+Send report as email
+Integrate with kudu

+IMPROVEMENTS

+Better to stick the status call to 30 min
+Coding standards documents

-1. Check the file path and through error
+2. Check the file path and through error
-2. Use single method to create all files
+3. Use single method to create all files
-3. Add comments if required
+4. Add comments if required
-4. Create utility method to check all the required files present or not.
+5. Create utility method to check all the required files present or not.
 Then populate the data if required
-5. List out all the exceptions and handle them
+6. List out all the exceptions and handle them
-6.
+7.